Mark0195/LastSprintProject1Part2/README.md

 # LastSprintProject1Part2
-frontend/client portion of are final project
+frontend/client portion of our final project